Right-wing dictatorship: Asia

-North, Central, and South America
+Latin America and the Caribbean

 Right-wing dictatorships largely emerged in Central America and the Caribbean during the early 20th century.
-Sometimes they arose in order to provide concessions to American corporations such as the United Fruit Company, forming regimes that have been described as "banana republics".
+Sometimes they arose to provide concessions to American corporations such as the United Fruit Company, forming regimes that have been described as "banana republics".
 North American right-wing dictatorships were instrumental in suppressing their countries' labour movements and instituting corporatist economies.
 During the Cold War, these right-wing dictatorships were characterized by a distinct anti-communist ideology, and often rose to power through US-backed coups.
+Many of the right-wing dictatorships that existed in South America started a campaign of political repression known as Operation Condor which involved intelligence operations, coups, and assassinations of left-wing sympathizers in South America.
+Operation Condor formally existed from 1975 to 1983 and it was supported by the United States.